-Specialized activity instruction involving skills, drills, rules and regulations, and skill performance in a variety of selected team sports.
+Specialized activity instruction involving skills, drills, rules, regulations, and skill performance in a variety of selected team sports.
+Credit cannot be earned for both HPE 2101 and KAH 2101.

-2303 The Foundations of Physical Education
+2303 Foundations of Kinesiology

-Orientation of the physical educator to the profession.
-A study of history, philosophy, principles, objectives, and current concepts in physical education.
+Orientation to the profession.
+A study of history, philosophy, principles, objectives, and current concepts in kinesiology.
 Special examination of career potential within the profession.
-Formerly HPE 3403.
-Credit cannot be earned for both 2303 and 3403.
+Credit cannot be earned for both HPE 2303 and KAH 2303.